Open Now

 In this case, stormwater holes are not functional except for draining the water that directly falls on the ground.

 If the company does not have a rainwater harvesting system in place, then remember that the water that flows into the drains can have a lot of contaminants.
 Industries use chemicals and other harmful ingredients like grit and oil that can affect the drain and its condition.
-Some companies have filtration systems that prevent contaminants from entering the water bodies.
+Some companies have filtration systems that prevent pollutants from entering the water bodies.

 Looking After Your Stormwater Drain